oracle-samples/oracle-dataflow-samples/sql-endpoint/monitoring/event_logs/FUNCTIONALITY_OVERVIEW.md

 - Spark event logs do not always include every artifact needed for definitive diagnosis.
 Executor stdout, stderr, Kubernetes pod events, and the final SQL physical plan may still be needed for high-confidence remediation.
+- RAPIDS qualification estimates GPU migration opportunity from CPU event logs;
+  it does not resolve object-store write stalls or unsupported operators by itself.
+- Running RAPIDS qualification inside the container requires a RAPIDS-enabled image build; otherwise only existing qualification output is parsed.
 - OCI authentication, network connectivity, and bucket permissions must be configured correctly before the downloader can operate continuously.
 - Spark History Server resource sizing must match the number and size of